Lido Key, Sarasota FL -- At a Glance

 High-rise condos, mid-rise towers

-Social, urban, convenient — the most walkable daily lifestyle on any Sarasota island
+Social, urban, walkable -- the most convenient daily lifestyle on any Sarasota island

 North Lido